|My Favourite Planet > English > People > |

 Marble votive relief for Hermes and the nymphs.

 From Greece, 410-400 BC.
 Found on the Quirinal Hill, Rome.

-hanging behind his head.
-He leads three nymphs as all four walk towards the smaller
+and a petasos (πέτασος, broad-brimmed hat) hanging behind his head.
+He leads three nymphs

-figure of the worshipping donator on the far left.
+towards the much smaller figure of the worshipper (the dedicator of the relief) on the far left.

 On the right stands the river God Acheloos as a bull with a horned human head.
 The top right